ajitham123/DEM_observer/README.md

 In order to simulate it, run DEM_observer.m file.

-'model' structure represents the generative process

-'brain' structure represeants the generative model
+The *model* structure represents the generative process, while the *brain* structure represeants the generative model.

 ## List of variable names and their meanings